 She praises and compliments me and at the end, everyone applauds me.
-I grow at least 6 feet taller and am extremely motivated and excited about my work for the rest of the day.
+I grow at least 6 feet taller and I'm extremely motivated and excited about my work for the rest of the day.

 This sincere compliment felt unbelievably good!
 Why did that small form of recognition affect me in such a big way?

-Praising others is not typical in the Finnish culture, and accepting compliments is even more rare.
+Praising others is not typical in Finnish culture, and accepting compliments is even more rare.
 “Your shirt is so beautiful!”
 “Oh this old thing?
 I just grabbed it from the back of my closet, it’s nothing special.”
 Sound familiar?
 Giving compliments is often mixed up with sucking up to someone, where the compliment is given in order to benefit from it in some way.
 A person sucking up to someone else can usually be spotted quite quickly and pretty much no one likes it.
 Giving a compliment, on the other hand, is a sincere way of praising someone, in which your only goal is to make the other person feel good.

 In many companies, the most successful employees are awarded with yearly bonuses.
 In other words, the employee is thanked once a year.
 Yearly bonuses can be a great incentive, but when you think about the fact that people spend almost a third of their time at work, it would be good idea to take employees into consideration more often.